Best Smart Ceiling Fans: 2022 Buyers Guide

-When it comes to buying a smart ceiling fan for your smart home, it’s not just about picking one that is compatible with you home automation system.
-It’s just as important to consider the normal factors of noise levels and airflow capacity.
+When it comes to buying a smart ceiling fan for your smart home, it’s not just about picking one that is compatible with your smart home tech.
+It’s just as important to consider the normal factors of noise levels, fan speed, and airflow capacity.

 While they don’t offer the most diverse range of integrations, Big Ass Fans have delivered a high quality, well designed product with their Haiku L range that still gives you either Google Assistant or Amazon Alexa control, and the automation rules each platform can provide.
 This covers the majority of the smart home market right now, but it does leave HomeKit and SmartThings users out in the cold.

-If you want a better range of integration options, then Minka Aire has you covered with a good range of models that will meet most requirements, although they do favor the larger sizes.
+If you want the best smart ceiling fan in terms of integration options, then Minka Aire has you covered with a good range of models that will meet most requirements, although they do favor the larger sizes.
 They’re also factory balanced and reasonable quality at somewhat lower prices than Big Ass Fans.

-For those platforms, you can look to the Hunter and Modern Forms fans for decent options.
-Each of these brands provide decent fan models with quiet operation, but each with their own app issues.
-Even so, we’re still a bit constrained for choice, and once set up on your smart platform of choice you should get reasonably good performance as the issues tend to revolve around the device makers own apps.
+For the HomeKit and SmartThings platforms, you can look to the Hunter and Modern Forms fans for decent options.
+Each of these brands provide smart fan models with quiet operation, but each with their own app issues.
+Even so, once set up on your smart platform of choice you should get reasonably good performance as the issues tend to revolve around the device makers own apps.